Philadelphia Skating Club and Humane Society

 - Family Sessions: Jumps and spins are not permitted beyond those practiced on the Junior C level.

-- Mixed Sessions may include dance, moves in the field, and freestyle.
+- Mixed Sessions may include dance, skating skills and singles.

 - During Mixed sessions with Patch/Compulsory Figures , the entire ice surface may be used for Mixed skating, if no skaters have begun to practice figures after the first 15 minutes of a session.